EMS

 • you need short-term relief to stay active

-• you use it as part of a wider plan
+• you use it as one part of a broader plan

-Ask your doctor first if you have a pacemaker, implant, heart rhythm issue, epilepsy, reduced skin feel, or if you are pregnant.
-Stop using TENS and ask for advice if it makes pain worse or causes skin redness.
+Ask your doctor first if you have a pacemaker, implanted device, heart rhythm issue, epilepsy, reduced skin feeling, or pregnancy concerns.
+Stop using TENS and seek advice if it worsens pain, causes a rash, creates skin redness that does not settle, or makes you feel unwell.

 Related Information